sfc-gh-snobre/Duel_Snowflake/duel_tech_quickstart.md

 ## Overview

-With the explosive growth of brand advocacy and influencer marketing, traditional batch-based analytics can't keep pace with real-time campaign optimization needs.
+With the growth of brand advocacy and influencer marketing, traditional batch-based analytics can't keep pace with real-time campaign optimization needs.
 Duel Tech and Snowflake have partnered to transform how brands measure and optimize their advocate programs, replacing 72-hour reporting delays with real-time Gross Advocacy Value (GAV) analytics.

 In this hands on quickstart, you'll build a complete advocacy analytics pipeline that demonstrates multiple architectural options for ingestion, transformation, and consumption - tailored to Duel Tech's current MongoDB-based infrastructure.
 Let's transform your advocate analytics!